Entanglement scaling in matrix product state representation of smooth functions and their shallow quantum circuit approximations: Entanglement in tensorial approximants of smooth functions

 \subsection{General results}

-Here we summarize out theoretical results on the behavior of entanglement in tensor approximations of smooth functions.
-Particularly we derive universal scaling relations for purities and entanglement spectra for the qubits describing the smallest scales.
+Here we summarize our theoretical results on the behavior of entanglement in tensor approximations of smooth functions.
+Particularly, we derive universal scaling relations for purities and entanglement spectra for the qubits describing the smallest scales.
 For the qubits describing the largest scales, outside the universal regime, we note the dependence of the entanglement spectra on function concentration.
 Taken together, these results enable valuable insights into the construction and precision of the quantum circuit encoding of the function.
 Proofs of the theorems and corollaries are provided in Appendix~\ref{app:A}.

-\begin{theorem} For a smooth and normalized function $f(x)$ on the interval [0,1] the purities $p_{k}$ of the tensorial representation $f_{\sigma_{1}\sigma_{2}\dots\sigma_{N}}$ decay exponentially with the bond number $k$ (\emph{i.e.}~with decreasing spatial scale of function variations, via Eq.\eqref{eq:bingrid}).
+\begin{theorem} For a smooth (having infinitely many continuous derivatives) and normalized function $f(x)$ on the interval [0,1] the purities $p_{k}$ of the tensorial representation $f_{\sigma_{1}\sigma_{2}\dots\sigma_{N}}$ decay exponentially with the bond number $k$ (\emph{i.e.}~with decreasing spatial scale of function variations, via Eq.\eqref{eq:bingrid}).
 More precisely, as $k\to\infty$ we have:

 where:

 and where $f'$ and $f^*$ denote the derivative and complex conjugate of $f$, respectively. \end{theorem}

 In Appendix~\ref{app:A} we show that $g_1(f)$ vanishes precisely for functions which are expressible as trivially factorizable MPS of bond dimension one.
 A key consequence of Theorem~\ref{thm:purities} is that a state encoding a smooth function approaches a factorized state with increasing $k$.